Can biopsy confirmed disease progression give quality data?

 Read review of preclinical models of NASH: Mouse models of nonalcoholic steatohepatitis in preclinical drug development

-Also, check out our benchmark poster regarding Comparative effects of liraglutide, elafibranor and obeticholic acid on NAFLD Activity Score and Fibrosis Stage in a diet-induced obese mouse model of biopsy-confirmed NASH.
+Global characterization of gene expression regulation by clinical candidates liraglutide, elafibranor and obeticholic acid in a diet-induced obese mouse model with biopsy-confirmed NASH.

 “Gubra’s DIO NASH model services are truly best in class.
 The ease and speed with which we could initiate studies and receive data was incredibly helpful in advancing our program.
 In addition, their ability to examine liver histopathology pre-and post-treatment was key to understanding efficacy.”